TrustAIRLab/ModSCAN/README.md

 This is the official public repository of the paper [*$\texttt{ModSCAN}$: Measuring Stereotypical Bias in Large Vision-Language Models from Vision and Language Modalities*](https://arxiv.org/abs/2410.06967).
 *All the following updates will be released here first in the future.*

 *Be careful!
-This repository may contains potentially unsafe information.
+This repository may contain potentially unsafe information.
 User discretion is advised.*

 ## How to use this repository?